its-ericjones/jeopardy-web-app/README.md

 - Team names and scores
 - Used/completed questions
 - Game title
-- Form drafts for partially created game boards
+- Drafts for partially created game boards

 Data persists between browser sessions until manually reset by the `Reset Board` button or by clearing browser cache.